 PLEASE HELP THE SEAHORSE TRUST IN ITS CAMPAIGN TO END THE SEASIDE CURIO TRADE

-The curio trade, those ‘innocent’ mementos from seaside visits, cause death and destruction to millions of species every year and because of this a breakdown of the habitats they live in.
+The curio trade, those ‘innocent’ mementos from seaside visits, cause death and destruction to millions of specimens every year, and because of this a breakdown of the habitats they live in.

-This trade is on an industrial scale around the world, forcing so many species and habitats nearer to extinction; with many never being able to come back from that brink and it is entirely possible seahorses could be one of those species.
+This trade is on an industrial scale around the world, forcing so many species and habitats nearer to extinction with many never being able to come back from that brink.
+It is entirely possible seahorses could be one of those victims.

-We would also like to thank Tom Walker who kindly designed our new logo for the campaign.
-We had a competition on our Facebook page and Tom was one of many designers who sent in designs and we are pleased to say his hard hitting logo which encompasses a seahorse and shell which represent the trade was the winner.
+We would like to thank Tom Walker who kindly designed our new logo for the campaign.
+We held a competition on our Facebook page and Tom was one of many who sent in designs.
+We are pleased to say his hard-hitting logo – which encompasses a seahorse and shell to represent the trade was the winner.

 Tom is a designer by profession and you can see many of his projects on his website which is at http://tom-walker.net/ .
-If you need any designs put together I am sure you will agree Tom has some great designs and ideas.
+If you need any designs, Tom has some great ideas.

 Illegal trading of Seahorses and Marine species.

 THIS IS A DEVASTATING TRADE THAT KILLS SO MANY SPECIES